 Sew the bands to the front and back pieces with a 1/4 inch seam allowance.
 We’re using the Overlock stitch on our BERNINA B350, but using a serger or even a simple zig-zag stitch on your sewing machine are other great finishing options!

 Fold the band over the seam allowance and pin, taking care not to fold the seam allowance.
-Next, secure the band by stitching along the seam, making sure to catch the loose end of the band from underneath.
+Next, secure the band by topstitching along the seam, or “stitch-in-the-ditch”, making sure to catch the loose end of the band from underneath.
 We’re using the SuperStretch stitch on our Bernina B350.
-However, using a Cover Stitch machine or a simple zig-zag stitch will work as well!
+However, using a Cover Stitch machine, a lightning bolt stitch (perfect for stretch fabrics) or simple zig-zag stitch will work as well!
 This will create a binding around the neckline and leg openings.

 Attaching the Shoulders and Sleeves

-With both right sides up and the necklines facing each other, place the Onesie Back over the Onesie Front, matching the shoulder notches.
+With both right sides up and the necklines facing each other, place the Bodysuit Back over the Bodysuit Front, matching the shoulder notches.

 With right sides together, pin the sleeve to the arm openings, matching all notches.
 Sew the sleeves to the arm openings with a 5/8 inch seam allowance.